 As we mentioned earlier, WordPress is a popular choice because of the RSS feed features.
 But it also gives you complete control over your site through the use of WordPress plugins to extend its functionality and WordPress themes to easily design your site.

-Even better WordPress.org (the self-hosted version) lets you build a podcast website for free and without any restrictions.
-This means you can make money from your podcasts and use affiliate links, something you’re not able to do with WordPress.com (the hosted version).
+Even better, WordPress.org (the self-hosted version) lets you build a podcast website for free and without any restrictions.
+This means you can make money from your podcasts, accept sponsorships, and use affiliate links, something you’re not able to do with WordPress.com (the hosted version).

 And if you’re curious, you can learn about the difference between WordPress.org vs WordPress.com here.

 Essentially WordPress is free for everyone to use.
 All you need to pay for is a domain name and website hosting.

 A domain name is your website’s online address.
 And this is where people can visit you by typing it into their address bar.
 For example, our domain name is seedprod.com.

 On the other hand, hosting is more like an online house for your website.
 And it’s where all your files, images, and databases are stored.

 The cost of hosting can vary, but the typical price is around $7.99 per month.
 While for your domain name, it can cost as little as $14.99 per year.